 Only certain parents who are lawfully present in the United States may request access to the program for qualifying children.
 A qualified child must be unmarried, under the age of 21, and a national of El Salvador, Guatemala, or Honduras.
 In some cases, an in-country parent of the qualifying child may also qualify for access.
 Children of a qualifying child may also qualify, if they are under the age of 21 and unmarried.

-During Phase One, the Department of State is not accepting new applications.
-Domestic resettlement agencies are contacting parents who previously submitted an Affidavit of Relationship to verify eligibility and determine whether they wish to reopen the case.
+On March 10, 2021, DOS announced the reopening of the CAM program in two phases.
+Phase One began in March 2021 and focuses on reopening and processing eligible AORs that were closed when the program was terminated in 2018.
+During Phase One, DOS is not accepting new AORs.
+Domestic resettlement agencies are contacting parents who previously submitted an AOR to verify eligibility and determine whether they wish to reopen the case.

 |Eligible Family Members||